We prepared a step-by-step guide how to connect Botium to the Azure DevOps Pipeline.

 Now there are several small steps to do in the Azure DevOps Pipeline in the Azure management console.

-In line 11, replace the curl command with the one from your previous step, adding the --output $(System.DefaultWorkingDirectory)/testresult.xml flag.
+Note: In line 11, replace the curl command with the one you copied from Step 3 of the Botium Pipeline Integration, adding the --output$(System.DefaultWorkingDirectory)/testresult.xml flag.

 -